Aquaculture farmers manage the breeding, raising and harvesting of fish and shellfish for commercial purposes in marine or freshwater farms.

 - often work more than 40 hours a week, and may work weekends

-- usually work a set number of days, then have the same number of days off.
-For example, they may work four days, and then have four days off
+- usually work a set number of days, then have the same number of days off

 - work in rural areas, coastal and open waters, or holding ponds and tanks